 Den has the following tropes exhibited:

-- All Amazons Want Hercules: Queen Kil wants to dominate Neverwhere, but is also eager to have Den in her bed when the opportunity arises.
+- All Amazons Want Hercules: Queen Kil wants to dominate Neverwhere, but is also eager to have Den in her bed when the opportunity arises, whether he wants or not.

-- God Save Us from the Queen!: Queen Kil, although originally a Distressed Damsel in the original film, becomes this in the early comics as a ruthless tyrant perfectly willing to engage in human sacrifice and organized mass rape to achieve her goals.
+- God Save Us from the Queen!: Queen Kil, although originally a Damsel in Distress in the original film, becomes this in the early comics as a ruthless tyrant perfectly willing to engage in human sacrifice and organized mass rape to achieve her goals.

 - I Choose to Stay: To quote our hero, "On Earth, I'm nobody, but here, I'm Den."